harnerdesigns/jackharner-gatsby/src/content/blog/destructuring-and-nested-destructuring-in-es6/index.md

 console.log(second) // "Bon"
 ```

 It assigns the items in your array to the corresponding variable in the destructuring array.
-If you need to skip the first two items in the array you can do so with just a comma:
+If, for whatever reason, you need to skip the first two items in the array you can do so with just a comma:

 ```js